 Soften Your Face

-2. With the same brush, apply the darker shade.
+2. With a same sized brush, apply the darker shade ('Sculpt').
 Create a line from the inner end of the eyebrows down to the side of the nose.
 Apply the product also around the chin, the temples and along your cheekbones.

 4. Use a loose powder to fix the contouring.